 TBI is committed to providing a safe and secure environment for all students, visitors, faculty, and staff.
-TBI seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
+TBI seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform them about the prevention of crimes.

-Various programs inform students and employees about campus security procedures and practices and encourage everyone to be responsible for their own, and others' security.
+Various programs inform students and employees about campus crime security procedures and practices and encourage everyone to be responsible for their own, and others', security.